Operads, quasiorders, and regular languages: Introduction

-The aim of this paper is to generalize the construction to regular languages.
-We investigate several operads (based on double multi-tildes, antireflexive relations or quasiorders) allowing to represent a regular language as a $k$-ary operator $\mathcal O$ acting on a $k$-uplet of symbols $(\alpha_1,\dots,\alpha_k)$ where the $\alpha_i$ are symbols or $\emptyset$.
-The operators generalize the multi-tildes and the investigated properties involve the operads.
+The goal of this paper is to generalize this construction to regular languages.
+We investigate several operads (based on double multi-tildes, antireflexive relations or quasiorders) allowing to represent a regular language as an $n$-ary operator acting on a $n$-tuple of symbols $(\alpha_1,\dots,\alpha_n)$ where the $\alpha_i$ are symbols or $\emptyset$.
+These operators generalize the multi-tildes and the investigated properties involve their underlying operads.
+Such a generalization induces the definition of new parametrized operators that allow to increase the number of regular languages denoted by an expression with a fixed alphabetical width \emph{i.e.}, the number of occurrences of its symbols.
+One of the main properties of such a family of operators is that the expressions can be easily translated in terms of $\varepsilon$-automata.
+This paper is the first step of this process: multi-tildes were shown to be able to replace the operators of sum and catenation; this work shows that they may replace the Kleene star too.
+The notion of precomposition is the keystone of this modus operandi; using functors and category theory, the next step is to link the notion of operad and the conversions between expressions and automata.